a pot full of pea shoots

 CAN YOU GROW VEGETABLES IN POTS?

-I’ve been asked quite a lot recently whether it is possible to grow vegetables in pots.
+I get asked alot whether it is possible to grow vegetables in pots.
 The answer is YES!
 Of course you can!

 With the cost of living increases that we are all feeling the pinch from it is no wonder people are starting to think about what they can grow at home.